Wilhelm Zaisser: Early life

-Born in Gelsenkirchen, Westphalia, Zaisser studied to become a teacher from 1910 to 1913 in Essen.
+Born in Gelsenkirchen, Westphalia in to the family of a gendarmerie sergeant, Zaisser studied to become a teacher from 1910 to 1913 in Essen.
 When World War I began a year later, Zaisser joined the Imperial German Army.
 Upon leaving the service in 1918, Zaisser joined the Independent Social Democratic Party of Germany (USPD) and in 1919 returned to Essen, where he became a school teacher.
 During this period, Zaisser became an active communist.
 During the Kapp Putsch in 1920, he was a military leader of the fledgling Red Ruhr Army, which led to his arrest and dismissal as a teacher in 1921.
 After his release, Zaisser worked for the Communist Party of Germany (KPD) as a propagandist.
 From 1921 to 1922, Zaisser edited the Ruhr Echo and the Bergischen Voice of the People.
 In 1923, Zaisser was recruited into the KPD's intelligence wing and worked to covertly subvert the Third French Republic's occupation of the Ruhr.

 Zaisser's efficient work caused him to be summoned to Moscow a year later, where he received both political and military intelligence training by the GRU.